Problem

 WHERE dataVarchar = N'Test UPDATE 1'

-Checking the log size again, we can see it grew to 1.5 GB (and then released the space since the database is in SIMPLE mode):
+Checking the log size again, we can see it grew to 1.5 GB.
+It then released the space since the database is in SIMPLE mode:

-Let's proceed to execute the same UPDATE statement in batches.
-We will just change the text Test UPDATE 1 for Test UPDATE 2, this time using the batch process.
-I also shrunk the transaction log to its original size and perform a cache cleanup before executing.
+Let’s execute the same UPDATE statement in batches.
+Change the text Test UPDATE 1 for Test UPDATE 2, and this time use the batch process.
+I also shrunk the transaction log to its original size and performed a cache cleanup before executing.

 DBCC DROPCLEANBUFFERS